-The work will indeed try to focus on the key issues presented in the following table, along with an early identification of other Working Groups (within the MUSICNETWORK) potentially involved in the same topics:
+The developed workplan tried indeed to focus on the key strategic issues presented in the following table, along with an early identification of other Working Groups (within the MUSICNETWORK) potentially involved in the same topics:

-Key Issue Description and topics Other WGs Multimedia content delivery nedia content delivery Products, services, formats and media supporting on-line over the Internet distribution of music.
+Key Issue Description and topics Other WGs Multimedia content delivery Products, services, formats and media supporting on-line WG NOT over the Internet distribution of music.
 Quality of service.
 Major problems: WG MMS authors' rights, consumer needs/rights,) Technologies insight Deeper analysis of enabling technologies and systems for WG PCM on-line distribution of music.
 Possibilities and quality of WG MMS service offered by mobile technologies (Wi-fi, UMTS), streaming, movies and so on.
-Content protection aspects Estimation of costs in terms of financial costs, costs for WG PCM end users (lower quality, higher response times, labor, ), system requirements, labor of operators and providers; issues about protection levels and digital rights management; evaluation of the business models concerning these aspects.
+Content protection aspects Estimation of costs in terms of financial costs, costs for WG PCM end users (lower quality, higher response times, labour, ), system requirements, labour of operators and providers; issues about protection levels and digital rights management; evaluation of the business models concerning these aspects.
 Content information retrieval Management of metadata and information contained in WG ML libraries and mediatheques, producing of hash values for WG MMS accessing data, watermarking for embedding metadata Business models Advantages and disadvantages of the several approaches adopted in Business-To-Business, Business-To-Consumer and Peer-To-Peer models.
-Legal framework Access to information available and safe for all, relevant WG PCM regulations.
+Legal framework Access to information available and safe for all, relevant regulations.